aszek/trapez/rectangle-covers/README.md

 # Rectangle covers

 Solves problems such as problem number 834 (nr 126, 34/2017).
 Finds a solution which minimizes the sum of alsolute values of the entries.

-Requires the midex-integer solver from Mosek www.mosek.com.
+Requires the midex-integer solver from Mosek www.mosek.com and Python.

 ## Example